Bagoum/danmokou/docs/articles/top.md

 Of the bullet hell engines you might find, Danmokou is one of the fastest, supporting over **100,000 projectiles at 4k 120 FPS**.
 Other engines will give you somewhere between 5,000 and 30,000 bullets at a lower resolution and framerate.
 It is also one of the most efficient for development with features such as instantaneous script recompilation.

-The entirety of DMK is written in C# with a little bit of F#, so you can change it freely.
+The entirety of DMK is written in C#, so you can change it freely.
 The scripting language is a thin wrapper around native C# that makes writing code even more efficient.

 Here is a (not entirely complete) feature list for DMK: